Reality Check: Knowledge for sale?

 Are these services legal?

-At the moment there's nothing, legally-speaking, to stop websites selling essays.
+At the moment there's nothing, legally speaking, to stop websites selling essays.

-In fact many websites contain disclaimers that say students shouldn't pass off the essays as their own and that they should only be used as study-aids.
+In fact many websites contain disclaimers that say students shouldn't pass off the essays as their own and that they should only be used as study aids.

-The ASA said the website gave the misleading impression that: "consumers would be able to submit purchased essays as their own without repercussion".
+The ASA said the website gave the misleading impression that "consumers would be able to submit purchased essays as their own without repercussion".

-But even if legislation was brought in, the QAA says it's unlikely to solve the problem.
+But even if legislation was brought in, the QAA says it is unlikely to solve the problem.

-It says many of these websites are off-shore and even if they were closed down they can easily re-emerge.
+It says many of these websites are offshore and even if they were closed down they can easily re-emerge.

 So what can be done about it?

 Contract cheating can be very difficult to spot.
-As the essays are bespoke they're unlikely to be picked up by software which some universities use o
+As the essays are bespoke they're unlikely to be picked up by software which some universities use to detect plagiarism.

-Last October guidance was issued to institutions on how to deal with contract cheating
+Last October, guidance was issued to institutions on how to deal with contract cheating.

 - Have fewer assessments by essays